o-fl0w/stash-vr/README.md

 # Stash-VR
-Watch your [Stash](https://github.com/stashapp/stash) library in VR.
+Watch your [Stash](https://github.com/stashapp/stash) library in VR for that full immersion effect.

-Stash-VR will relay your Stash environment as close as possible building its library from your custom Stash front page and saved filters by default.
+Stash-VR relays your library from your Stash front page and saved filters allowing you to browse, play and manage your videos using the native VR UI of a supported video player.

-It's light on resources, optionally configurable and allows two-way sync in supported video players.
+It's light on resources, optionally configurable and has support for two-way sync.

 [Install](#Installation) Stash-VR, point it to your Stash instance and point your VR video player to Stash-VR.